dartlangfr/risk-codelab/docs/step-3.md

   }

   /// Computes attacker loss comparing rolled [attacks] and [defends] dices.
+  /// This method assumes that [attacks] and [defends] are sorted in a descending order
   @override
   int computeAttackerLoss(List<int> attacks, List<int> defends) {
     // TODO: implement computeAttackerLoss